-A prepayment meter is a specific type of energy meter that is used by people on prepayment tariffs.
-Like standard gas and electricity meters, prepayment meters measure the amount of energy you use.
+You don’t have to be a control freak to want to stay on top of your bills.
+A prepayment meter is a specific type of energy meter that will allow you to have complete control on how much energy you use.
+After all, we all need limits in life.
+However, like standard gas and electricity meters, prepayment meters measure the amount of energy you use.
 However, unlike normal meters, they require you to pay for this energy in advance, rather than via a monthly or quarterly bill.

 In some cases, prepayment meters will be the best payment option for those living in a property.
 However, this type of tariff is generally more expensive than both standard fixed and variable rate deals.
-There are also fewer energy providers that offer prepayment deals so you won’t have as much choice when it comes to picking a supplier.
+When comparing energy plans you will realise there are also fewer energy providers that offer prepayment deals so you won’t have as much choice when it comes to picking a supplier.
 This means it’s essential that you ensure a prepayment tariff is right for you.
-Keep reading to find out more.
+Keep reading on to find out more.

 How do prepayment meters work?